tstanford/bookmark-homepage/project/feature.md

 - Bug: login dialog is not centred vertically on Samsung TV

-- Bug: add bookmark icon breaks out of container and right aligned to the document

-- Bug: Cant click textbox of group name to position cursor at the start of the text as drag behaviour starts

 - Bug: Onload (or refresh) there are 3 calls to amiadmin endpoint.

 - Refactor: extract all API calls in bookmarkspage to a new BookmarksController class.